 Dog Walk Safety Considerations

-First Aid and emergency resources are essential for ensuring the health and safety of your two and four-legged walkers.
-In addition to traditional first aid items, make sure to keep a supply of emergency items for pets.
+First Aid and emergency resources are essential for ensuring your two- and four-legged walkers’ health and safety.
+In addition to traditional first aid items, ensure your group supplies emergency items for pets.
 You may want to consult a local veterinarian for suggestions.
-In addition, bring a supply of extra collars, leashes, and make sure that food and water are accessible in a pinch.
+In addition, bring a small supply of extra collars and leashes, and make sure that food and water are accessible in a pinch.

 Pet-Centered Prizes and Swag

 Everyone loves walkathon prizes and free swag!
 Be strategic in the items that you provide in your goody bags.
-Include both things that your participants will enjoy and use, but also items that will help facilitate a great event.
+Include things your participants will enjoy and use and items that will help facilitate a great event.
 Include one item that can be recreated annually as a collectible.
-Often, with dog walk-a-thons, organizers select a bandana or custom engraved dog tag with the organization logo for this purpose.
+Often, with dog walk-a-thons, organizers select a bandana or custom-engraved dog tag with the organization logo.
 Consider putting items your participants will use while walking in the bag, such as sunscreen and pooper-scooper type supplies.
-Check out these great pet product ideas that can be customized with your organization’s logo.

 Create contests and awards that can be won by participants.
 Lots of potential for awards exist.
 For example, awards may be given for: